Enhancing Preference-based Linear Bandits via Human Response Time: Literature review

-In summary, bounded accumulation models (BAMs) such as DDMs and race models have a strong theoretical foundation for explaining human decision-making, supported by behavioral and neurophysiological evidence.
-These models have been applied to both choice prediction and understanding cognitive processes.
-Our work extends these models to bandits by introducing a computationally efficient estimator for linearly parameterized utility functions.
-A promising direction for future research is to explore other BAM variants to further examine the benefits of incorporating response times.
+In summary, BAMs, like DDMs and race models, offer a strong theoretical framework for understanding human decision-making, supported by both behavioral and neurophysiological evidence.
+These models have been widely applied to choice prediction and the study of human cognitive processes.
+Our work connects BAMs with bandit algorithms by introducing a computationally efficient estimator for online preference learning.
+Future research could explore other BAM variants to further examine the benefits of incorporating response times.